 - Go to the “Extensions “tab.
 Choose the “Modules” from the dropdown menu.
 After that, look for the “MailboxValidator Email Validator” in the list, and click the edit button.

 - You will be required to configure the settings.
 For example, you will need to enter the API key in the API key field.
-In the same page, there are a few email validators that are available, which are valid, disposable and free email validator.
+In the same page, there are a few email validators that are available, which are valid, disposable and free email validators.
 You will need to switch on or off for each email validator.
 Also, there is an additional field that lets you choose whether to enable debug mode or not.
 Enabling the debug mode may help in debugging possible issues.
 However, please note that the log file produced will consume your server disk space.
 So, proceed with caution.
 After you have done the settings for each field, click the “Save Changes” button to save your settings.

 The various validators function similarly with minor differences.
 The valid email validator will validate the email address based on the status of the email address.
 The disposable email validator will check whether the email address is coming from a disposable email address service provider or not.
 Last but not least, the free email validator will check if the email address is coming from a free email address service provider or not.